|

 The first animation was created in 1899, with the production of the short film "Matches: An Appeal", a thirty-second long stop-motion animated piece intended to encourage the audience to send matches to British troops fighting the Boer War.
 The relative sophistication of this piece was not followed up for some time, with subsequent works in animation being limited to short, two or three frame effects, such as appeared in Edwin Porter's 1902 short "Fun in a Bakery Shop", where a lump of dough was made to smile over the course of a three-frame sequence.

-Works rivaling the British short in length did not appear until 1905, when Edwin Porter made "How Jones Lost His Roll", and "The Whole Dam Family and the Dam Dog".
-Both of these films had intertitles which were formed by the letters moving into place from a random scattering to form the words of the titles.
+had intertitles which were formed by the letters moving into place from a random scattering to form the words of the titles.

-In 1906, Albert Edward Smith and James Stuart Blackton at Vitagraph took the next step, and in their "Humorous Phases of Funny Faces", what appear to be cartoon drawings of people move from one pose to another.
-This is done for most of the length of this film by moving jointed cut-outs of the figures frame by frame between the exposures, just as Porter moved his letters.
+cut-outs of the figures frame by frame between the exposures, just as Porter moved his letters.
 However, there is a very short section of the film where things are made to appear to move by altering the drawings themselves from frame to frame, which is how standard animated cartoons have since been made up to today.

-The technique of single frame animation was further developed in 1907 by Edwin S. Porter in "The Teddy Bears" and by J. Stuart Blackton with "Work Made Easy".
+The technique of single frame animation was further developed in 1907 by Edwin S. Porter

+In the first of these the toy bears were made to move, apparently on their own, and in the latter film building tools were made to perform construction tasks without human intervention, by using frame-by-frame animation.
 The technique got to Europe almost immediately, and Segundo de Chomon and others at Pathé took it further, adding clay animation, in which sculptures were deformed from one thing into another thing frame by frame in "Sculpture Moderne" (1908), and then Pathé made the next step to the animation of silhouette shapes.
+Also in France, Emile Cohl fully developed drawn animation in a series of films starting with "Fantasmagorie" (1908), in which humans and objects drawn as outline figures went though a series of remarkable interactions and transformations. |

 The Kodak Brownie and Colour film